amplia-iiot/oda-docs/content/layers/eventdispatcher/events.md

 * Datastream ID is the id of the datastream which has changed and created an event to notify that change to the state manager.
 * Device ID is the id of the device that contains the changed datastream.
 * Path is the way to arrive to the device which contains the datastream.
+* Feed indicates the origin of the datastream.
 * At is the timestamp of the moment the event was created.
 * Value is the new value that the datastream has collected.
 If a rule engine is included, it is possible that the value saved into the state manager will be different to the arrived value.